Obama to welcome Canada's Trudeau for official visit March 10

 "The visit also is intended to advance cooperation on important bilateral and multilateral issues, such as energy and climate change, security, and the economy."

-Trudeau, a Liberal, has vowed to improve Canada's relationship with its powerful neighbour after ties were strained over energy and climate issues during the tenure of Conservative former Prime Minister Stephen Harper.
+Trudeau, a Liberal, has vowed to improve Canada's relationship with its powerful neighbor after ties were strained over energy and climate issues during the tenure of Conservative former Prime Minister Stephen Harper.

 President Bill Clinton hosted the last White House state dinner for a Canadian leader in 1997 with Prime Minister Jean Chretien.